Novikovite Mineral Details

 • Space Group: P21/n

-READ ALSO WADALITE Mineral Details
+READ ALSO HAYDEEITE Mineral Details

 Why does this matter?
 These crystallographic details are like a fingerprint.
 They influence optical properties—how light travels through the crystal—and physical traits like how it breaks or cleaves when struck.